Fly Fishing in Central America

 Fly Fishing in Costa Rica

 The wide open billfishing along the Pacific Coast is what put Costa Rica on the map back in the 80s.
 Double digit sailfish bites are common during the peak billfish season and Costa Rica always has great numbers of blue, black, and striped marlin.
 Costa Rica has long been one of the best places on Earth to try to catch your first billfish on the fly thanks to it’s calm waters and healthy billfish populations.
 With the emergence of overnight trips to the FADs (distant offshore seamounts), Costa Rica can almost offer a guarantee that you’ll have a shot at a marlin on the fly.
-Once you are offshore there will opportunities to fly fish for other pelagic species like dorado (mahi) and yellow-fin tuna if they are feeding at the surface.
-The inshore fly fishing in Costa Rica offers a variety of species, but it tends to be much more challenging than offshore fishing and involves a lot of blind casting.
-For those with patience and the ability to cast 60-100 ft over ad over again, you can be rewrarded with up to twenty different species, including the ever popular roosterfish.
+Once you are offshore there will be opportunities to fly fish for other pelagic species like dorado (mahi) and yellow-fin tuna if they are feeding at the surface.
+Inshore fly fishing in Costa Rica offers a variety of species, but it tends to be much more challenging than offshore fishing and involves a lot of blind casting.
+For those with patience and the ability to cast 60-100 ft over and over again, you can be rewarded with up to twenty different species, including the ever-popular roosterfish.

 It seems that no matter where you are from or what previous fly fishing experience you’ve had, one species that is on every fly anglers list is the mighty tarpon.
 Costa Rica’s Caribbean Coast offers world class tarpon fishing because the population here is not highly migratory like other Caribbean destinations so they are always here.
 Be careful what you wish for because you won’t find a lot of juvenile tarpon hanging out in protected mangroves, you need to be mentally and physically prepared to do battle with 80-120 lb adult tarpon in the open ocean.
-Due to the size of the tarpon we recommend 12-14 wt rods with 100 lb shock tippet.
-Costa Rica boasts historic tarpon fishing lodges and English-speaking guides that have been jumping tarpon for over 30 years.

 Last but not least, Costa Rica offers some truly pristine freshwater fly fishing venues.
 Set at the base of the towering Arenal Volcano, Lake Arenal spans 33 sq miles and offers incredible habitat and structure for tilapia, machaca, and the prized rainbow bass.
 On the Caribbean Coast the tarpon and snook attract most anglers, but the fly fishing in the freshwater lagoons and canals offers beautiful scenery and a variety of exotic species like rainbow bass, machaca, mojarra, and tropical gar.
 Our favorite venue for freshwater fly fishing in Costa Rica are our float trips down jungle rivers.
 Here the main target is the machaca, which has been nicknamed ‘mini tarpon’ due to it’s silver scales and it’s propensity to take off into the air after being hooked.
 Costa Rica is so diverse, there are even rainbow trout in the cold streams up in the mountains.
 These fish were stocked a long time ago and/or escaped from nearby trout farms, but the wild ones don’t typically get bigger than six inches and are generally not worth going out of your way to target with all the other options we have to enjoy.